TsspGit/GitTalk/README.md

 ```
 git rm -r .
 git checkout [SHA-1] . ##  introducing the SHA-1 value
-git checkout [HEAD~n] . ## introducing the n latest brancg
+git checkout [HEAD~n] . ## introducing the n latest branch
-git checkout [name of the branch] ## to go the last commit of the branch
+git commit -m"retrieve"
 ```
-What this code does is A <- B <- C <-B. We may want to restore only one file, this can be done manually, i.e.
+Note that the dot `.` is important at the end of the commands.
+What this code does is A <- B <- C <-B, simple goes to an older version.
+We may want to restore only one file, this can be done manually, i.e.
 ```
 git checkout [SHA-1 of the commit]
+git checkout [name of the branch] ## to go back the last commit of the branch
 ```
-and then manually chose the files. t
+and then manually chose the files.